emmprokak/Qt-Citation-Program/README.md

 -Download the zip folder from releases.

--Extract it anywhere you want.
+-Extract the folder anywhere you want.

 -Run "Qt Citation Program.exe" from inside the extracted folder.
 ### Window defender will NOT allow you to run the exe since it's an unsigned executable you got from the internet.